-Step 1: Click into "Plan 1:1s" within your "You" panel and select the 1:1 you are looking to disconnect.
+Step 1: On your "Home" page, select "Plan 1:1s" and select the 1:1 you are looking to disconnect.

-Step 2: Click "Settings" in the top right corner of your 1:1.
+Step 2: Click "Settings" at the top right corner of your 1:1.

 You will need to Disconnect from the calendar event if:

 - There is a problem between Lattice and the event in your calendar.
-This usually happens when you create a new recurring series event from your calendar as opposed to moving the individual event.
+This usually happens when you create a new recurring series event from your calendar instead of moving the individual event.